 Ginseng supplement, guaranteed high concentration of ginsenosides

 To date, around 40 known active ginsenosides have been identified.
 This new standardisation, highly concentrated in ginsenosides (30%), offers a more wide-ranging and comprehensive action:

 • The scientific literature has highlighted its anti-inflammatory and antioxidant activity, more specifically in the brain, attributing these effects to gut bacteria which enable ginsenoside absorption into the bloodstream and lymphatics for onward distribution to tissues.
 Researchers have concluded that such diseases as Alzheimer’s, which are primarily caused by cell death due to chronic inflammation and oxidative stress, could be controlled by appropriate, non-toxic doses of certain ginsenosides.
 With its high ginsenoside concentration, this Panax ginseng extract therefore acts on a number of parameters of overall health and well-being.
 Supplementation is recommended several times a year for periods of three weeks to a month, at a dose of two to four capsules a day.
 Taking Panax ginseng can be alternated with other dietary supplements that support the body’s general well-being.
 Extract of , for example, is a fungus renowned in Asia for its revitalising effects.
-You can benefit from the many properties of carnitine contained in the blend and the positive effects of pyrroloquinoline quinone (PQQ) in the supplement .
+You can benefit from the positive effects of pyrroloquinoline quinone (PQQ) in the supplement .

 • In addition, a number of studies have demonstrated that ginsenosides may modify neurotransmissions in the brain by affecting the release and reabsorption of acetylcholine and the number of choline absorption sites, particularly in the hippocampus and cortex.
 Ginsenosides thus affect memory and learning function and some of them may even be classed as nootropics.